Keywords

 Positive controls with 2% ketoconazole and fluconazole inhibited fungal growth, as evidence by a clear appearance with a small amount of nonhomogeneous antibiotic precipitate.
 However, the negative control of n-hexane showed fungal growth, indicating that this compound lacked antifungal activity.
 The growth control also exhibited fungal growth, suggesting that growth on PDB media was not inhibited.
 Notably, the control media used was clear, indicating that no undesirable microorganism were present.

-MIC test on T. mentagrophyhes
+MIC result on T. mentagrophyhes

 The MIC test results for T. mentagrophytes at concentration of 100%, 50%, 25%, 12.5%, and 6.25% of the test compounds showed that only 100% concentration treatment inhibited fungal growth.
 At 50%, 25%, 12.5% and 6.25% fungal growth remained on the surface, although in varying quantities.
 The inhibition activity of the test substance at a certain concentration was reflected in the appearance of the media, suggesting the presence or absence of microbes.